medialab/minet/docs/cli.md

   -t, --token TOKEN             BuzzSumo API token.
 Can also be configured in a
                                 .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.
+  -o, --output OUTPUT           Path to the output file.
+Will consider `-` as
+                                stdout.
+If not given, results will also be printed to stdout.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
                                 info about this here:
                                 https://github.com/medialab/minet/blob/master/do